Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description adds no additional meaning beyond the schema's parameter descriptions.
-It does not compensate with extra context.
+Schema coverage is 100%, so the baseline is 3.
+The description does not add any additional meaning beyond what the schema already provides for the range and repo_path parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.